rezaulhreza/LiveFile/README.md

 A simplified version of Dropbox is created using a single Livewire file browser component.
-This allows teams to have their own space where they can create folders, upload files easily, view the contents of folders, and search for files in real-time. install composer. in the .env must add the below to make the search work.
+This allows teams to have their own space where they can create folders, upload files easily, view the contents of folders, and search for files in real-time.

+In the .env must add the below to make the search work.

 Must add the scout driver tnt search in the .env